bgmolina/travel/README.md

   </a>
 </p>

-## Dist files
+## Public files
-Command to generate files in dist folder
+Command to generate files in public folder
 ```bash
 $ npm run dev
 ```